 How does a Torque Sensor work?

-Firstly, we need to understand the underlying physics and material science behind the rotary torque sensor working principle, which is the strain gauge (sometimes referred to as Strain gage).
-Metal foil strain gauge is a sensor whose electrical resistance varies with applied force.
-In other words, it converts (or transduces) force, pressure, tension, compression, torque, weight, etc… into a change in electrical resistance, which can then be measured.
+How to measure torque?
+Firstly, we need to understand the underlying physics and material science behind the torque sensor working principle, which is the strain gauge (aka Strain gage).
+Metal foil strain gauge is a force transducer whose electrical resistance varies with applied force.
+In other words, it converts strain derived from force, pressure (aka industrial pressure sensors for pressure measurement), tension, compression, torque, weight (aka weight sensors), etc… into a change in electrical resistance, which can then be standardized for measuring torque.

 Structurally, a reaction torsion sensor is made of a metal body (also called flexure) to which foil strain gauges are bonded.
 The sensor body is usually made of aluminum or stainless steel, which gives the transducer two important characteristics: (1) provides the sturdiness to withstand high torques; and, (2) has the elasticity to minimally deform and return to its original shape when the torque is removed.